Steady State Solution Mass Spring System

 .

-for , the displacement of the mass from equilibrium.
+, the displacement of the mass from equilibrium.
 The solution of the differential equation itself, namely,

 = +